gvansickle/ucg/CONTRIBUTING.md

 ***
 ***
-Please confirm your certification to the above by adding the following sign-off line to all commits you submit to the UniversalCodeGrep project:
+Please confirm your certification to the above by adding the following sign-off line to every git commit message of your submisions to the UniversalCodeGrep project:

     Signed-off-by: Random J Developer <random@developer.example.org>